Skip to main content.

 • Sophomore Year

-Sophomore Year you will select your own roommate(s) to go into Room Selection with.
-Together you will select a room based on the better room draw number of your selection group.
-Your Peer Counselor will again develop a roommate agreement with you in the first few weeks of living together during your second year.
+In your Sophomore year you will select your own roommate(s) with whom you will enter the Room Selection process.
+Together you will select a room based on who has the best room draw number from your group.
+Your Peer Counselor will again develop a roommate agreement with you in the first few weeks of living together.

-When life in a double or triple goes really well, we find that more and more Juniors and Seniors are requesting to live with roommates.
+When life in a double or triple goes really well, we find that more and more Juniors and Seniors requestto live with roommates.
 With a change in the room selection process, Juniors and Seniors can now select into double and triple rooms with intended roommates.
-This gives uppercollege students an even greater chance for a few of the hidden gem rooms around campus boasting private bathrooms and ample windows.
-Stay tuned for details around this room selection process.
+This gives upper-college students an even greater chance for a few of the hidden gem rooms around campus boasting private bathrooms and ample windows.

 Establishing Your Roommate Relationship

-To set yourself up for success, we highly encourage all residents to develop a written agreement of expectations and assumptions to establish a healthy roommate relationship.
+To set yourself up for success, we highly encourage all residents to develop a written agreement of expectations to establish a healthy roommate relationship.

 Peer Counselors reach out in your second week on-campus to set a time to develop your roommate agreement.
 Typically, you and your roommates will meet in your room with your PC for about 30 minutes.
-In this meeting, your PC will guide you through all the questions, prompt you with things to think about, and encourage you to go further in your conversation.
-This is also a great chance for you to get to know your PC and your roommates even better than you already have.
+In this meeting, your PC will guide you through your questions, prompt you with things to think about, and encourage you to go further in your conversation.
+This is also a great chance for you to get to know your PC and your roommates.

 • Roommate Agreement